leonlinsx/minimal-mistakes/_posts/2020-12-30-2020-annual-reflection.md

 2. Learn more programming
 3. Learn more math and statistics
 4. Get stronger active flexibility.
 I'm working towards middle splits and a needle but am unsure if that'll be achievable next year
-5. Get stronger on physical skills, from one arm chins to planche work
+5. Get stronger on stregth skills, from one arm chins to planche work

 ## Footnotes